deniskokarev/thermo/firm/README.md

 Likewise `west build` and `west flash` will work as well

-if needed remove protection from nRF chip
+if needed to remove protection from nRF chip
 ```
 nrfjprog --recover
 nrfjprog --eraseall